 Financial Benefits of Starting a Family

-To add some encouragement alongside the above omens of increased expenditure, there are certainly some financial benefits to starting a family.
+To add some encouragement alongside the above omens of increased expenditure, there are certainly some financial benefits to starting a family in Japan.
 First of all, it is in the government’s best interest for the general populace to continue reproducing, and accordingly they become more lenient with you on tax-day should you decide to settle down and start a family.
 Although in 2016 deductions for dependents was reduced by 50,000 JPY, you will still be able to deduct 330,000 JPY per dependent per year from your taxable income.
 This will reduce both your federal, local, and municipal tax bill, as well as potentially reduce your health insurance and pension premiums.
 In addition to this, the Japanese government will also give you a monthly per-child stipend to assist with costs.
 At present, the stipend is 15,000 JPY per month for each child under the age of 3.
 After turning 3, the government will provide 10,000 JPY per month for up to two children.
 If you plan on having a large family, the stipend after age 3 increases to 15,000 JPY per month for the 3rd and each subsequent child until junior high school.
 Upon entering junior high, the allowance drops to 10,000 JPY per month.
 However, if you are receiving a salary above a certain threshold, depending on how many children you have you may be ineligible for the above stipend, and will instead receive 5,000 JPY per month per child.
 Please see below table illustrating the thresholds:

 |Number of dependents||Net income|